 Long Walk: Takes minimum of 45 minutes

-Along the Nature Trail you will follow in the footsteps of the Monks of past times and enjoy views of the spectacular 300ft Waterfalls deep withing the Rheidol gorge.
+Along the Nature Trail you will follow in the footsteps of the monks of the past and enjoy views of the spectacular 300 ft waterfalls deep withing the Rheidol gorge.

 Stop and rest at Robber’s Cave; an old hide out next to the Waterfalls and learn about it’s history.
 Continue further up the steps taking them at your own pace.

 The Nature Trail is within a Site of Special Scientific Interest (S.S.S.I) and is home to many types of mosses and lichens.
 It is also an excellent example of an ancient Sessile Oak woodland.
 A guide book indicating interesting aspects of the Nature Trail is on sale at the entrance kiosk when attendant is on duty.
 Alternatively you can print your own from the guide book page.

 Whilst catching your breath at the end of your walk, take time to use the Free Viewing Telescope.
 Enjoy a close up view of the Gyfarllwyd Falls on the Rheidol river, the surrounding woodland and distant Cambrian Mountains or a Red Kite soaring high above.
 The exit is opposite the Hafod Hotel.

 If the Nature Trail is too long or steep for you, then take a few minutes to descend down to the river upstream of the waterfalls.
 Here you can see how the force of the river Mynach has carved beautiful, large pot holes into the rock.
 From this view point the Three Bridges built one on top of the other tower overhead and are an awesome sight.